HDC offers over 28 programs focusing on mental health and recovery services.

 Services are offered in HDC offices and at contracted locations.
 Psychiatry also offers services via ITV to Cook County and other locations.

-HDC offers therapy in individual, family, and group settings.
+HDC offers psychotherapy in individual, family, and group settings.
 Some issues addressed by HDC therapists include depression, anxiety, grief, abuse, life stress, family and marital issues, pain management, eating disorders, and anger management.
 Services are open to children, adolescents, and adults.

 HDC works cooperatively with school districts to provide therapy/counseling within school sites and at HDC clinic locations.